AmedeusM/Webpage_Amedeus/content/publication/covidpps/index.md

 ---

+active: true
+widget: pages

+# This file represents a page section.
+headless: true

+# Order that this section appears on the page.
+weight: 2

-title: "An example conference paper"
+title: "An example conference paper2"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here